sumayyashajahan/bank_loan-report-analysis/README.md

 - Performance analyzed by ownership types: Rent, Mortgage, Own.
 - Correlations between ownership status and repayment behavior were observed.

 Segmentation was achieved using SQL filters, CASE statements, and grouping.
+And visualised in Excel dashboard for analysis.

 ---